 There are plenty of other examples of the illusion of choice outside of The Quantum Goblin Problem.
-Essentially it is a form of railroading where the players can make a decision, but their choice has no affect on the game’s direction.
+Essentially it is a form of railroading where the players can make a decision, but their choice has no effect on the game’s direction.
 They can choose the left path or right path and they get to the same destination.
-You may have 20 cities or towns to visit in your map, but in reality you have a single unnamed town in your notes to use when they visit one.
+You may have 20 cities or towns to visit in your map, but in reality, you have a single unnamed town in your notes to use when they visit one.

-Basically, any decision given to your players that has no affect on the campaign, setting, or situation is the illusion of choice.
+Basically, any decision given to your players that has no effect on the campaign, setting, or situation is the illusion of choice.
 They have a decision, they can make a choice, but whatever they say or do does not matter.

 GMs tend to rely on the illusion of choice when they’ve dug themselves in too deep of a hole.
 They’ve made their world to big, or they’ve promised too much to their players.
-They get nervous and they make up decisions so that their players feel satiated, but after a while your players will be able to catch on.
+They get nervous and they make up decisions so that their players feel satiated, but after a while, your players will be able to catch on.
 It’s even easier to notice this in in-person games due to your GM’s body language.

 Illusion of choice from the GM’s perspective